Average Hotel Cost Per Person Per Night in the USA (2026)

 Tips to Reduce Hotel Expenses

-• Book accommodations outside major tourist areas, where prices can be 30-40% lower.
+• Book accommodations outside major tourist areas, where prices can be 30% to 40% lower.

-• Utilize loyalty programs or credit card rewards for discounts or free stays.
+• Use loyalty programs or credit card rewards for discounts, points, upgrades, or free stays.

 How Do Hotel Costs Affect Your Overall Vacation Budget?